PHP-2560/website/content/preclass/03-preclass.md

 ## In-Class Problems

 - [Find the files here](https://github.com/PHP-2560/pre-class/tree/master/Week%2003)
+- Each of you has a pre-class repository already.
 - Save the `README.md` and `pre-class-03.Rmd` in your pre-class repository under a new folder called `Week 03`.
 - Remember to commit often.